oracle/odpi/doc/src/unions/dpiDataBuffer.rst

     DPI_NATIVE_TYPE_LOB.
 This is a reference to a LOB (large object) which can be used for reading and writing the data that belongs to it.

-.. member:: int dpiDataBuffer.asObject
+.. member:: dpiObject* dpiDataBuffer.asObject

     Value that is used when the native type that is being used is DPI_NATIVE_TYPE_OBJECT.
 This is a reference to an object which can be used for reading and writing its attributes or element values.

-.. member:: int dpiDataBuffer.asStmt
+.. member:: dpiStmt* dpiDataBuffer.asStmt

     Value that is used when the native type that is being used is DPI_NATIVE_TYPE_STMT.
 This is a reference to a statement which can be used to query data from the database.

-.. member:: int dpiDataBuffer.asRowid
+.. member:: dpiRowid* dpiDataBuffer.asRowid

     Value that is used when the native type that is being used is DPI_NATIVE_TYPE_ROWID.
 This is a reference to a rowid which is used to